Shaurya-47/uk-rainfall-api/README.md

 ## TODOs (REMOVE THIS ONCE DONE):

-* Check Readme instructions
-* Review Readme
-* Check if it works on another computer
+* Check if it works on another computer - based on Readme instructions
+* Mention in email - see todo section for what more can be done

 ## Requirements
 * Python 3 and Anaconda